0xCC00FFEE/Mafia-2-Trainer/README.md

 # Notes:
 - This is an external hack, which means it's a DLL to be injected in the game's process.
-- The current hacks patches the ammo/health decrease instructions in memory on-the-fly, which makes your health and ammo, as well as your enemies health and ammo infinite. (troll?)
+- The current hacks patch the ammo/health decrease instructions in memory on-the-fly, which makes your health and ammo, as well as your enemies health and ammo infinite. (troll?)

 --------------------------------------------------------------------------